 The world is changing, to say the least!
-With government-legislated quarantine regulations seeing more Australians spending time at home, we think it’s safe to say that the last few months have been challenging – both emotionally and physically.
+With government-legislated quarantine regulations seeing more Australians spending time at home, we think it’s safe to say that the last few months have been challenging.
 Fitness regimes have also been forced to change.
-But although you can’t visit us at the studio, we here at Pinnacle Health Club are dedicated to ensuring the studio comes to you and the exercise type we’re particularly encouraging all our clients to do at home is yoga.
+But although you can’t visit us at the studio, we are dedicated to ensuring the studio comes to you.

 Yoga keeps you fit

-Much like other forms of exercise we specialise in at Pinnacle, yoga is an excellent way to tone the body and improve your overall physical health.
+Much like other forms of exercise, yoga is an excellent way to tone the body and improve your overall physical health.
 This centuries-old method takes a holistic approach to your health, aiming to create balance between the body and mind.

 With minimal impact on the body, yoga is a great way to strengthen and stretch the muscles without damaging or exacerbating any sensitive joint issues.
 It can also help build up a burn to encourage weight loss, so don’t be fooled by the chill vibes that yogis give off.
 Yoga can be as challenging as you want it to be!